zt64/ffmpeg-kt/README.md

 ![GitHub License](https://img.shields.io/github/license/zt64/ffmpeg-kt)

 Kotlin multiplatform wrapper for FFmpeg.
-This library aims to provide a Kotlin-friendly API for FFmpeg with a similar API to the original FFmpeg library.
+This library aims to provide a Kotlin-friendly API for FFmpeg to make it easier to work with multimedia files.
+It is designed to be modular, so you can use only the parts of FFmpeg that you need.

 ## Supported Platforms